top of page

 candidates' plans FOR ADDRESSING CHILD CARE

 Are you a US voter who wants to stand up for better child care and education?
 If so, you're among 70-90% of all voters nationwide.
-2026 brings gubernatorial elections to 36 states.
-Let's get parents, providers, and all other concerned parties together and make a change for the children.
+In 2026, gubernatorial elections will be held in 36 states.
+Let's bring parents, providers, and other stakeholders together to make a change for children.
 We need to start raising humans who are strong, intelligent, and caring.
 Starting early only makes sense.
 Thirty-six states will hold gubernatorial elections in 2026.
-At early childhood roc
+At early childhood rocks

 Nanci Bradley